-We have been asked if we would informally extend a lease on more than one occasion but the freehold company Directors believe its far better to go ahead under the statutory route where leaseholders can be protected under law.
+Our RMC has been asked in the past if we would informally extend a lease on more than one occasion but the freehold company Directors believe its far better to go ahead under the statutory route where leaseholders can be protected under law.
 This has been well received when the differences between the informal and statutory route have been explained as the lease extension we have been involved with to date have been under the 1993 Act.

 It is also important to note extending a lease will not deal with issues such as poor block management.